krestfield/docs/certdog/upgrading.md

 c:\certdog
 ```

-If you are just switching between versions - move the folder rather than delete - so it can be moved back to the installation location later
+If you are just switching between versions or wish to retain the new instance - move or rename the folder (rather than delete) - so it can be moved back to the installation location later

 **Step 3**: Move (or copy) your backed up installation folder to this location.
 For example, copy